Dr. Kimberly A. Hughes

 Laboratory Home Page

 Organisms are enormously genetically diverse.
-Even traits subject to strong natural selection, such as fertility, longevity, and reproductive behavior, can vary greatly among individuals even within a single population, and much of this variation can be heritable.
+Even traits subject to strong natural selection, such as fertility, longevity, and reproductive behavior can vary greatly among individuals within a single population, and much of this variation can be heritable.
 We strive to understand why so much genetic variation persists for traits under strong selection and also to understand the consequences of this diversity for individuals, species, and communities.
 Members of the lab are studying the genetic, genomic, and evolutionary determinants of life span; the ecological genetics of sexual selection and mate choice; and genetic and nongenetic modifiers of aggressive behavior.
-We use many different experimental organisms, including fruit flies, guppies, and mosquito fish, and a diversity of techniques, including quantitative genetics and genomics, molecular kinship analysis, and field experiments.Selected Publications:
+We use different experimental organisms, including fruit flies and several species of poeciliid fish, and a diversity of techniques, including quantitative genetics, evolutionary and behavioral genomics and field experiments.Selected Publications:

-Hughes, K.A.
-2010.
-Mutation and the evolution of ageing: from biometrics to systems genetics.
-Philosophical Transactions of the Royal Society, London: 365:1273-1279.
+Hughes KA (2010) Mutation and the evolution of ageing: from biometrics to system genetics.
+Philosophical Transactions of the Royal Society B 365:1273-1279.